philippe-lemaire/cairn-eo/cairn-srd.md

 - 1 is always a success, 20 is always a failure.

 **HIT PROTECTION**
-**HP** indicates a Ludantaj Karacteroj's ability to avoid getting hurt.
+**TP** indicates a Ludantaj Karacteroj's ability to avoid getting hurt.
 It is lost during combat & recovered after a few moment's rest.

 **INVENTORY**
 Ludantaj Karakteroj have 10 inventory slots: four on their body and six in their backpack (which acts as a sleeping bag if emptied).
 Most items take up a one slot, but smaller items can be bundled. **Bulky** items take up two slots and are awkward or difficult to carry.

-Filling all ten item slots reduces a Ludantaj Karacteroj to 0 HP.
+Filling all ten item slots reduces a Ludantaj Karacteroj to 0 TP.
 Ludantaj Karakteroj cannot carry more than their inventory allows, though carts & horses may provide an increase in slots.

 **DEPRIVATION**
-**Deprived** Ludantaj Karakteroj cannot recover HP.
+**Deprived** Ludantaj Karakteroj cannot recover TP.
 If deprived for more than a day,they add a **Fatigue** to inventory.
 Fatigue occupies one slot and lasts until they can recover in safety.
 This effect is cumulative.

 **HEALING**
-A moment's rest and a swig of water will restore lost HP, but may leave the party vulnerable. **Ability** loss requires a week's rest and the aid of a skilled healer.
+A moment's rest and a swig of water will restore lost TP, but may leave the party vulnerable. **Ability** loss requires a week's rest and the aid of a skilled healer.

 **SPELLBOOKS**
 Spellbooks contain a single spell and take up one item slot.
 Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
 Casting a spell adds **Fatigue** to the Ludantaj Karacteroj's inventory.